© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Castell Blaenllynfi is a scheduled monument protected by Cadw under reference BR009.
 View the official record →

-Castell Blaenllynfi is a medieval castle situated in Breconshire, Wales, occupying a strategically significant location within the upland landscape of the region.
+Castell Blaenllynfi is a medieval castle situated in Breconshire, Wales, occupying a strategically significant location in the upland landscape of the region.
 It is designated a Scheduled Ancient Monument by Cadw under reference BR009.

 Castell Blaenllynfi is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is BR009.